codeigniter4/CodeIgniter4/admin/README.md

 ##Maintainer Scripts

+-   **config** holds variables used for the maintainer & release building
 -   **docbot** re-builds the user guide from the RST source for it, and optionally deploys it to the `gh-pages` branch of the main repository (if the user running it has maintainer rights on that repo).